 On the contrary, when you emphasize living a healthy lifestyle, your body weight normalizes and you are able to perform better.
 Not only that but your health improves and your body is more capable of fighting off diseased states.
 At the same time, negative emotions, like anxiety and frustration, dissipate.
 You are no longer under pressure because you know that exercising, eating healthy, and having a centered mind are part of your routine, just like taking a shower or going to work.

-TIPS TO LIVE A HEALTHY LIFESTYLE
+TIPS TO STAY HEALTHY

 - HAVE A CLEAN DIET WITH MACRONUTRIENT BALANCE:

 - CARBS: Your body needs 5 to 9 servings of fruits and vegetables every day.
 So you should eat at least 3 servings of vegetables and 2 servings of fruit per day.
 Try to eat the most nutritious vegetables more often.
 Have more dark-green vegetables (broccoli, kale, spinach, chard, etc.), red and orange vegetables (carrots, tomatoes, red peppers, etc.), and other vegetables like avocado, cabbage, beets, and mushrooms.
 You should also eat beans and peas, but have a minimum amount of starchy vegetables (potatoes, plantains, corn, etc.).
-Keep in mind that the best way to consume them is on their fresh raw form instead of canned.
+Keep in mind that the best way to consume them is in their fresh raw form instead of canned.
 Simultaneously, you should aim to buy organic produce to avoid increasing your internal toxicity.

-- FATS: Incorporate healthy fats into your diet [avocado, coconut oil, extra virgin olive oil, nuts and nut butters, seeds (chia, flax, hemp, pumpkin, sunflower, sesame, etc.), fatty fish (salmon, sardines, mackerel, herring, etc.), and grass-fed hormone free animal products (meats, butter, ghee, etc.)].
+- FATS: Incorporate healthy fats into your diet [avocado, coconut oil, extra virgin olive oil, nuts, and nut butters, seeds (chia, flax, hemp, pumpkin, sunflower, sesame, etc.), fatty fish (salmon, sardines, mackerel, herring, etc.), and grass-fed hormone-free animal products (meats, butter, ghee, etc.)].

 - PROTEIN: Eat protein more protein [eggs, chicken, small fish (salmon, sardines, anchovies, etc.), whey protein, and red meat – occasionally].
 Aim for antibiotic-free organic chicken, wild-caught fish, and organic grass-fed red meat.
 If you are vegetarian, incorporate spirulina, hemp, tempeh, quinoa, legumes, peanuts, nuts, and chia seeds.